navanitnandakumar/Python-programs/README.md

-# Python-projects
+# Python-programs

-This repo consists of my projects using python.
+This repo consists of my programs using python.

 ◾ Face detection : Detects faces in video using opencv.